rabstolaf/bwsys/01_installing-ubuntu.md

 `$ ls -lah`

-Note that the $ is not part of the command you type, and that the command line in your virtual machine has also has a $ at the end of the line.
-The $ generally indicates that you're running commands without `root` privileges.
-When running commands as `root`, the command line will generally have a # symbol at the end of the command line.
+Note that the `$` is not part of the command you type, and that the command line in your virtual machine also has a `$` at the end of the line.
+The `$` generally indicates that you're running commands without `root` privileges.
+When running commands as `root`, the command line will generally have a `#` symbol at the end of the command line.
 While some commands require you to become `root`, it's best to avoid using `root` unless necessary, as it becomes a lot easier to break important components of your system.

 To run a command as `root`, preface your command with the command `sudo`.
 To see this, first try running this command: